lcshlr/react-solidity-voting/README.md

 ## React - Solidity - Hardhat - Metamask - Chai

+Keywords : DApp, Web3, Ethereum, solidity, react, hardhat

-Idea of this project is to build a simple voting system with solidity contracts and implement a react UI to interact with theses contracts.
+Idea of this project is to build a simple voting system web3 dapp with solidity contracts and implement a react UI to interact with theses contracts.

 ## Prerequisites :